Who We Are

 Contact Jason

-Jason Christensen is the Grief Services Director at the Mourning Hope Grief Center.
+Jason Christensen is the grief services director at the Mourning Hope Grief Center.
 He has provided therapy services in the Lincoln area for over 20-years including individual therapy, family therapy, marital/couples counseling and group therapy.
 He is a Licensed Mental Health Practitioner and has a Master’s Degree in Counseling Psychology from the University of Nebraska-Lincoln.

 Jason’s passion for providing help to grieving people started after he began facilitating a GriefShare group at his church.
 At Mourning Hope, Jason provides individual, family, and group counseling, supervises interns and trains volunteers.